etjoy82/Cardthropic/README.md

 ## Get Cardthropic (Recommended)

 Cardthropic is best installed from the official Flatpak repository so GNOME Software can show full metadata (license, releases, screenshots, updates).
+Flathub is required.

 ### Option A: Terminal (Flatpak remote)